U-18 event in Texas gets attention of Kraken, other NHL teams thanks to other COVID-19 restrictions

 But the U.S. was eliminated Monday by Sweden, 5-2, in the quarterfinals, ensuring this country’s first non-medal showing since 2003.
 Sweden then got demolished 8-1 on Wednesday by Bedard and his WHL-and-OHL-bolstered Canadians in a semifinal game with Kraken implications, as each squad had a potential top-five selection in July’s NHL entry draft.

 The Kraken is guaranteed a top-five pick, and left-handed-shooting Swedish defenseman Simon Edvinsson, a 6-foot-5, 207-pounder who gained experience in that country’s pro league because of COVID-19 junior shutdowns there, is certainly a candidate.
-So is Team Canada forward Dylan Guenther of the Edmonton Oil Kings, who notched 24 points in just a dozen WHL games this season and before the semifinal had tallied four tournament goals and three assists.
+So is Team Canada forward Dylan Guenther of the Edmonton Oil Kings, who notched 24 points in just a dozen WHL games this season and has four tournament goals and three assists.

-Otherwise, the story of the tourney has been Bedard — who had a hat-trick Wednesday to give him six goals and six assists in six games — and the juggernaut Canadians steamrolling everyone.
-Also, Russian forward Matvei Michkov, 16, who led everyone after quarterfinal play with 10 goals, two assists and had a shot at the U-18 event record of 12 goals.
+Otherwise, the tournament’s story has been Bedard — whose hat-trick Wednesday gave him six goals and six assists in six games — and the juggernaut Canadians steamrolling everyone.
+Also, Russian forward Matvei Michkov, 16, led everyone after quarterfinal play with 10 goals, two assists and had a shot at the U-18 event record of 12 goals.
 Michkov’s team was to play Finland in Wednesday’s other semifinal, and he and Bedard could battle for the No. 1 overall NHL draft slot come 2023.

 So Kraken fans should keep an eye on whether Francis scores additional 2023 first-round picks in pre-expansion-draft side deals this summer.
 You never know when a trade extra thrown in by a declining team could lead to a dream draft lottery pick for a potential generational player.